Abahope/Asynchronize-Django/README.md

 ## Conclusion

 If you use Django and have CPU-bound loads, use Sync.
 Otherwise, if the loads are I/O-bound, use Async.
+It will likely more than 10x your worker throughput.